Fireweed Food Co-op Values Statement

 TO UPHOLD FIREWEED'S MISSION

-1. Create an exciting urban space for producers and consumers to gather and connect
+1. Develop exciting spaces for producers and consumers of local food to gather, connect and learn.

 & TO RESPECT THE ADDITIONAL VALUES as stated below: